Rasazna/Management-Test/README.md

 # Management-Test
 My first angularjs project
-This project is a test for angularjs application
+This project is a test for angularjs and node js . try this out for pull request